If you have suffered abdominal and vaginal pain and bleeding after being implanted with transvaginal mesh, call us and we will evaluate your case.

 J&J’s Ethicon faces more vaginal mesh lawsuits than any other manufacturer.
 J&J’s Ethicon is one of the mesh makers who developed a polypropylene polymer to spin into a mesh:

-Of all the mesh manufacturers, J&J’s Ethicon has been the slowest to offer settlements.
-Despite multiple trial losses, J&J Ethicon has refused to agree to a large settlement.
+J&J’s Ethicon has been the slowest mesh manufacturer to offer settlements.
+Despite several trial losses, J&J Ethicon has refused to agree to a large settlement.

-In 2013, a New Jersey jury returned an $11 million verdict against Ethicon for injuries caused by its Gynecare Prolift.
-In 2014, Linda Batiste won a $1.2 million state lawsuit against Johnson & Johnson.
+In 2013, for injuries caused by its Gynecare Prolift, a New Jersey jury returned an $11 million verdict against Ethicon.
+Linda Batiste won in 2014, a $1.2 million state lawsuit against Johnson & Johnson.

 A federal jury in West Virginia awarded $3.27 million to Jo Huskey in 2014.
-In 2015, Johnson & Johnson lost a $12.5 million verdict to a woman who claimed she was injured by the company’s Prolift implant.
-The company settled four lawsuits for an undisclosed amount in 2015.
+In 2015, Johnson & Johnson lost a $12.5 million verdict to a woman injured by the Prolift implant.
+In 2015, the company settled four lawsuits for an undisclosed amount.

-In 2017, Peggy Engleman filed a lawsuit against Ethicon and claimed the company’s TVT-Secur mesh caused serious complications including infections, bleeding, and severe pain.
-A jury awarded her $20 million.
+In 2017, Peggy Engleman sued Ethicon and claimed that the TVT-Secur mesh caused infection, bleeding, and severe pain.
+She was awarded her $20 million.
 Also in 2017, a New Jersey jury awarded $15 million to Elizabeth Hyrmoc.

 TVM product manufactured by Mentor: